How Patent Counsels can use patent landscapes to help make better R&D Decisions?

-Digital Equipment Corporation, a leader in the computer market for decades does not even exist today.
+Digital Equipment Corporation, once a leader in the computer market for decades does not exist today.
 Why?

 We all know what followed.
 Don’t we?

-But how can IP counsels act to keep their companies abreast with the market trends?
-Isn’t their job limited to the prosecution, maintenance and monetization of the patent portfolio?
+A lot of you might wonder – How can patent counsels help organizations from failing?
+Isn’t their job limited to the prosecution, maintenance, and monetization of the patent portfolio?

 With changing times where every innovation needs to be protected to have a significant hold over a market, it has become paramount to have a patent strategy that is in sync with the business strategy of an organization.
-But more often, organizations (Read IP counsel) consider patents merely as an offensive –harsh, But true – or defensive tool and fail to leverage the futuristic insights, which can set them ahead of the competition.
+But more often, organizations (Read patent counsel) consider patents merely as an offensive or defensive tool and fail to leverage the futuristic insights, which can set them ahead of the competition.

 Patents, as we know them, are an index to the future.
 Analysis of patent filing data can tell a lot about technological trends.
 By identifying white spaces or innovative areas that resonate with the business areas of an organization, IP counsels can help frame innovation strategy such that an organization indulges in progressive innovation while continuing to expand their portfolio in the domain they already operate in.

 Patent filing data could be leveraged to find what would be the next big thing, the technologies that would rule the future and even give a glimpse of technologies that would cease in the near future.
-These insights, if acted upon, can give an organization the early bird’s advantage.
+These insights, if acted upon, can give an organization formulate a proper R&D strategy, which could help R&D teams decide where next to invest their resources which can gain a high ROI for the organization.

-Patent Counsels Can Use Patent Data to Decide Where R&D Investment Should be Made
+How Patent Counsels Can Use Patent Data to Decide Where R&D Investment Should be Made?

-Let us take an example.
+Let us take an example to drive the point home.
 Consider the below chart comparing two communication protocol technologies in embedded systems and its growth in the past 15 years.
 Back in 2001, Bluetooth was the de-facto standard and Zigbee was a small player.
-But tables turned within just 5 years and Zigbee’s growth outranked Bluetooth.
+But tables turned in the next 5 years and Zigbee’s growth outranked Bluetooth.

 Acting on the insights from patent filing data can prove to be highly beneficial for an organization, helping it to reach its zenith.